 |Difference||P value||Difference||P value|

 This analysis has some major limitations.
 For one, platelets tend to be tested on ThomboLUX when they are first received at a hospital, as such, any activating stimuli that occur while stored in a hospital blood bank will be missed in this analysis.
-Additionally, we were not able to track the storage life of individual platelet bags in a longitudinal study, but rather we are looking cross-sectionally at 2745 different platelet bags.
+Additionally, we were not able to track the storage life of individual Platelet products in a longitudinal study, but rather we are looking cross-sectionally at 2745 different Platelet products.

 Even with the limitations mentioned this analysis has led to two important insights.
 For one, it is unlikely that platelet age, within the range of Day 2 to Day 5, plays a significant role in platelet activation status.
 If that were the case we would expect to see decidedly higher or lower activation rates in Day 5 compared with Day 2 with this large of a sample.